pypa/pip/docs/installing.rst

 CentOS/RHEL
 ~~~~~~~~~~~

-CentOS and RHEL don't offer ``python-pip`` in their core repositories.
+CentOS and RHEL don't offer pip in their core repositories.

 It's common practice to install pip from the `EPEL repository
 <https://fedoraproject.org/wiki/EPEL>`_.
 Enable EPEL using `these instructions